KokosOne/kokos.wallet/README.md

 A multicoin hd wallet library.

 Manage funds on multiple networks.
 Uses `blockchain.api.kokos.one` as a single trusted gateway to multiple networks.
+Requests limited to 5 per second per IP.

 ### provides
 - One single master key for addresses on multiple blockchains.